chase-moskal/xiome/readme.md

     these tools are candidates to become independent libraries one day.
   - `s/types/`
     these are where some common system-wide types go.
-    honestly these should be moved into the toolbox.
 - `scripts/`
   just some handy shell scripts.
   i use `randomid` a lot to generate new ids.